 CREATE ONE CENTERPIECE, VIGNETTE OR MANTEL FOR EACH ROOM

-Just like taking down fall decor I add a decor that will work both with late fall and Thanksgiving till Christmas.
+Just like taking down fall decor I add decor that will work both with late fall and Thanksgiving till Christmas.
 Create simple, decor like centerpieces and vignettes that are organic and beautiful.
 And don’t over decorate.
 Just one or two transitional decorations per room!
 And celebrate the beauty of what lies outdoors!

 - think about using lanterns, candles and chunky candleholders and put them in your entryway